90sidortAP/pmdb_cypress_e2e/README.md

     When User deselects all templates
     Then All templates are deselected

+Feature: Projects selection

+   As a user I want to be able to select and deselect one/ multiple / all projects
+    @projectsPage
+   Scenario: Should be able to select and deselect projects
+    Given Projects site is opened
+    When User selects project 99
+    Then Project 99 is selected
+    When User selects project 92
+    Then Project 92 is selected
+    When User deselects project 92
+    Then Project 92 is not selected
+    When User deselects project 99
+    Then Project 99 is deselected

+   Scenario: Should be able to select and deselect all projects
+    Given Projects site is opened
+    When User selects all projects
+    Then All projects are selected
+    When User deselects all projects
+    Then All projects are deselected

 Feature: Templates filtering

    As a user I want to be able to select filter templates by all columns
+    @templatesPage
    Scenario: Should be able to filter templates by Project Name
     Given Templates site is opened
     When User types Cream to filter input